yyydd/Getting-and-Cleaning-Data/README.md

 3) Tidy Data

 The tidy data is obtained in wide row format.
 It is obtained by running the script run_analysis.r on the raw data.
+The data obtained is tidy data as each variable measured is in one column and each different observation of that variable is in a different row.

 4) Code Book